VC++ Directories Property Page (Windows)

 You now see a dialog box like this:

-Note: The list is populated as you type.
+This list is populated as you type.
 Don't press Enter.

 For more information about macros and why you should use them instead of hard-coded paths whenever possible, see Set C++ compiler and build properties in Visual Studio.